 While the ongoing study does not have the scale to prove the effects on maternal and child mortality directly, it will measure the effect of the intervention on 17 health outcome indicators that will be strongly indicative for healthy pregnancy outcomes.
-These indicators range from quality of early identification and referral of at-risk pregnancies, utilization of antenatal care services, communication between health providers, patient satisfaction and birth preparedness, and acceptability of the referral set up by health workers and government stakeholders.
+These indicators range from the quality of early identification and referral of at-risk pregnancies, utilization of antenatal care services, communication between health providers, patient satisfaction and birth preparedness, to acceptability of the referral set up by health workers and government stakeholders.

 However, positive health outcomes are only one part of the puzzle.

 Apart from technical and clinical feasibility and health outcomes, the question about affordability and sustainable financial models around the proposed solution of decentralized ultrasound screening by midwives, is essential to address as well.
 Hence, Philips Foundation and Amref International University in Nairobi teamed up to look at economic barriers and financial stimulants.

 In the project period, over 1250 pregnant women were screened in 10 health facilities in Kajiado and Kisii counties in Kenya.
 The study identified women’s motivations to take up routine ultrasound screening and the willingness to pay for it.
 It was shown that by offering the ultrasound services at the primary care level as part of antenatal care provision, women’s uptake of these services increased to 50% within the pilot sites, compared to less than 10% previously when the service was only offered at a higher-level hospital.
 Distance turned out to be a key determinant for service uptake, next to women’s education level and quality of patient care and privacy offered.

 It is essential to point out that increased awareness among women about the benefits of ultrasound immediately led to improved uptake of obstetric scans – this indicates that community-level awareness is an important factor in achieving the desired care-seeking behavior.